sinclairzx81/fastify-typebox/readme.md

                                                // ) => void
 })
 ```
-Alternatively, you can use the FastifyTypeBox function to return a FastifyTypeBoxInstance without a type assertion.
+Alternatively, you can use the FastifyTypeBox() function to return a FastifyTypeBoxInstance without type assertion.

 ```typescript
 import FastifyTypeBox, { Type } from 'fastify-typebox'